Manhattan Melodrama: Plot

 Jim invites him to be the best man at his wedding.
 Blackie initially accepts but later sends a telegram begging off.
 After returning from his honeymoon, Jim runs for governor of New York.
 Snow (Thomas E. Jackson), who had been his chief assistant until Jim fired him for corruption, threatens to tell reporters that Jim covered up for Blackie in the Arnold case.
 Although untrue, this would cost Jim a close race for the governorship.
 By chance, Blackie and Eleanor meet at the horse track.
 Eleanor tells Blackie about Snow.
 Blackie shoots Snow dead in a washroom of Madison Square Garden during a hockey game.
 A beggar who pretends to be blind sees him leave the scene of the crime.
 Jim has no choice but to prosecute Blackie.
 Blackie is convicted and sentenced to death.

 Jim wins the election, partly because the public sees that he is so honest he is prosecuting his own childhood friend.
+He is sworn in, and at a hearing regarding commutation of the sentence, he denies the application, stating that the voters have a right to expect that he not ever be "corrupted by money, influence, or even by my own personal feelings."
 Eleanor tries to get him to commute the sentence to life imprisonment, revealing Blackie's motive for killing Snow, but that only makes things worse.
 When Jim remains steadfast, Eleanor leaves him.
 At the last moment, Jim hurries to Sing Sing Prison and meets Blackie, together with Father Joe, who is now the prison's chaplain.
-Jim finally offers to commute the death sentence, but Blackie turns him down.
-(He admits to the murder of Manny Arnold.)
+Jim finally offers to commute the death sentence, but Blackie turns him down, admitting to the murder of Manny Arnold.
+He then says he doesn't want Jim to ruin his own career so Blackie can "rot in this hole" for the rest of his life.
 Father Joe leads Blackie to the electric chair while saying last rites.

 A few days later, Jim calls a special joint session of the New York Legislature.
 He reveals how the murder helped him win the election, and how at the end he compromised his principles and was willing to commute his friend's sentence.
 He then tenders his resignation.
 When he leaves, Eleanor is waiting for him.
 She tells him that she was wrong about him, and they leave together to start a new life.